 I was first introduced to the floral artwork of Sarah Simon (aka The Mint Gardener) during a Watercolor Summit Class.
-I was a beginner to the world of watercolor, and the way that Sarah talks about art and how she helps you explore your creativity and find your own style inspires you not only to pick up your paint brush for the first time but once you start you won’t want to put it down.
+I was a beginner to the world of watercolor, and the way that Sarah talks about art and how she helps you explore your creativity and find your own style inspires you not only to pick up your paintbrush for the first time but once you start you won’t want to put it down.

 This November Sarah released two books, The Plant Lady (a gorgeous coloring book that will get your creative juices flowing) and Modern Watercolor Botanicals: A Creative Workshop in Watercolor, Gouache & Ink which not only gives you the essentials you’ll need to begin your exploration of the world of watercolors and florals, but also breaks lessons down by beginner, intermediate and advanced.

-Sarah, her husband and their two daughters make their home in the Pacific Northwest.
+Sarah, her husband, and their two daughters make their home in the Pacific Northwest.

 When did you first discover your love of art?

 Some of my earliest memories are working with paper and my hands.
 We are born to be creators.
 However you express yourself, all of us are meant to be creators.
 Art isn’t something we do to make money.
 Most of us abandon it.
-I feel like it started at an early age for me and I’ve just never stoped.
-I would take a hiatus at times, because people say if you can’t make money from it, it’s not worth doing.
+I feel like it started at an early age for me and I’ve just never stopped.
+I would take a hiatus at times because people say if you can’t make money from it, it’s not worth doing.

 I’m the oldest of five and so there were periods where I was focused on grades and getting a degree that made sense.
-When I started going the route of biology and chemistry, I remember how I would always draw the experiment on the top of my paper and then after class I would go up to my teacher and ask if could get extra credit for drawing the experiment.
+When I started going the route of biology and chemistry, I remember how I would always draw the experiment on the top of my paper and then after class, I would go up to my teacher and ask if could get extra credit for drawing the experiment.
 Even with chemistry and biology you are still creating, which is the essence of what art is.

 So the short answer is… Always and forever.